tulicha/vdc-dns/README.md

   - Check logs: cat /var/log/syslog
   - Enable service: sudo systemctl enable named
   - test from other machine: host \<domain name\> \<server ip\>

+## Possible improvements

+- DNSSEC
+  - Hide Master DNS and sign DNS on the fly with other server
+- Set up database cluster for storing data
+- Dynamic DNS
+- Set one cluster on different service (if critical vulnarability occurs
+- Dynamic DNS
+- Set one cluster on different service (if critical vulnarability occurs)